 I had heard about Salt & Straw before because it began in Portland.
-I was going to try it when I visited Portland after LA, but it happened to be on Abbot Kinney Boulevard in Venice, so we had it for dessert after lunch instead.
+Although I was going to try it when I visited Portland after LA, it happened to be on Abbot Kinney Boulevard in Venice, so we had it for dessert after lunch instead.
 Salt & Straw is known for their unusual, and salty, flavour combinations.
 Some on offer include roasted strawberry and toasted white chocolate, and black olive brittle and goat cheese.
 I decided on the almond brittle with salted ganache.
-The almond brittle flavour was so good, but the ganache became too salty for me after awhile.
+The almond brittle flavour was so good, but the ganache became too salty for me after a while.
 I know it’s known for its salty additions, but the pieces of ganache were too big and too salty.

 McConnell’s Fine Ice Creams